 5. Be financially savvy – Go into your new venture being clear of and keeping track of all of the financial aspects.
 New business start-ups always require a degree of investment.
 As it can take some time to recover some of this it is essential to keep a record of everything and if you aren’t great with numbers then employ a bookkeeper to help you.
 You will need to register your business or yourself depending on whether you set up a limited company or self-employed – again, best to seek advice on what is best depending on your circumstances.

 6. Don’t forget the details – Ensure that you get any legal protection for any intellectual property and ensure that you have all of the relevant insurance for your business.
 There is a minimum requirement is buildings and contents as well as public liability.
-Get more information about our gym insurance and find out the relevant insurance for your business.
+Get more information about our gym business insurance and find out the relevant insurance for your business.